kjes4pres/H23_project0_kjesta/README.md

 - To answer the last question in exercise 8: I did not have to alter the original division function in calculator.py to implement the test for ZeroDivisionError.

-- Did not have the time to do exercise 9, unfortunately.

  - Unsure about the format of my commit messages.
 Would love to get some feedback on those.
 Too short/long, detailed enough? etc.

+ - Did not have time to finish 9d.